Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 #### Events

 Sometimes it is necessary to integrate existing code which fires events into an asynchronous handler.
 Before async/await was introduced [`ManualResetEvent`](https://msdn.microsoft.com/en-us/library/system.threading.manualresetevent.aspx) or [`AutoResetEvent`](https://msdn.microsoft.com/en-us/library/system.threading.autoresetevent.aspx) were usually used to synchronize runtime code flow.
-Unfortunately these synchronization primitives are of blocking nature.
-For asynchronous one time event synchronization the [`TaskCompletionSource<TResult>`](https://msdn.microsoft.com/en-us/library/dd449174.aspx) comes in handy.
+Unfortunately, these synchronization primitives are of blocking nature.
+For asynchronous one-time event synchronization the [`TaskCompletionSource<TResult>`](https://msdn.microsoft.com/en-us/library/dd449174.aspx) comes in handy.

 snippet: HandlerWhichIntegratesWithEvent